PinewoodPip/ep1p/docs/docs/index.md

 The health bar UI that appears when hovering over characters has received numerous improvements, mainly to reduce the amount of trips to the examine UI:

 - Exact character vitality amounts are now shown.
-- Character resistances are now shown.
+- Character resistances are now shown, as well as armor and physical damage reduction for player characters.
+    - The physical damage reduction shown is against enemies of the same level as the character, like in the character sheet tooltip.
 - Statuses now display in 2 columns, like in DOS2 - making better use of screen space and making them less likely to overflow the screen.

 ![Target info UI.](img/features/target_info.png)